ramonpetgrave64/github-build-attestations-rw/draft_post.md

 [Verifying artifacts](https://slsa.dev/spec/v1.0/verifying-artifacts) is an equally critical step for consumers.

 At a minimum, the CLI `gh attestation verify ...` requires both the path to an artifact and either an expected source `--owner` or `--repo`.
-By default the CLI does not check the `--signer-workflow`.
+By default the CLI does not check the `--signer-workflow` or its equivalent: `--cert-identity`.

 Since it is common in many organizations for developers to run builds and workflows from non-official branches, we'll impose some additional requirements for the verifier to be sure that both the source repo and signer workflow are from approved branches or tags.
 Verifying the signing workflow's branch means